-Bathtub and shower refinishing is a cosmetic, fix-it job where the tub or shower is essentially painted while in place.
+Bathtub and shower refinishing is a cosmetic fix-it job where the tub or shower is essentially painted while in place.

-Reglazing of fine, antique porcelains requires removal from the bathroom, transport to a shop, and dip-glazing.
+Reglazing of fine, antique porcelains requires removal from the bathroom, transportation to a shop, and dip-glazing.
 This is not what consumer-level tub refinishing is about.
 Most refinishing is site-based--the shop comes to your home--and it is done for significantly less money than shop-based refinishing.

 |Do It Yourself||Professional|